ShriHemaPriya-Ganesan/Docker---Kubernetes/README.md

 🚀 My Experience with Docker and Kubernetes

-Guestbook Project - I developed a simple web application using Docker and Kubernetes as part of the IBM Skills Developer platform.
+Guestbook Project - A simple web application using Docker and Kubernetes as part of the IBM Skills Developer platform.
 This hands-on project helped me understand containerization and orchestration concepts.

 :star: Key Accomplishments
 1. Created **Docker images** for the Guestbook application to package it into containers.